How to use Classdojo

 - Under “Language preference,” select your desired language

 - Click the blue “Save changes” button

-Teachers can see when a parent has translated a Class Story post, by seeing “Translation viewed by X parents” beneath the post.
+Teachers can see when a parent views a Class Story post, by looking at the “Translation viewed by X parents” beneath the post.

-ClassDojo is only one of many online applications that parents must use to engage in their child’s education.
-Another platform often used is Schoology.
+ClassDojo is one of many applications used in schools.
+Another learning platform often used is Schoology.
 However, ClassDojo’s unique features are sometimes preferred by educators.

 You may be interested in reading…

 - How to Use Schoology to Support Learning at Home